yakworks/gorm-tools/README.md

 ### Statics added to the domain

-**insert(params)**:  calls the dao.insert which does the bolier plate code you might find in a scaffolded controller. creates a new instance, sets the params and calls the dao.save (esentially the persist()). **ex:** Book.insert([name:'xyz',isbn:'123']) Throws a [DomainException](https://github.com/9ci/grails-dao/blob/master/dao-plugin/src/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong
+**insertAndSave(params)**:  calls the dao.insert which does the bolier plate code you might find in a scaffolded controller. creates a new instance, sets the params and calls the dao.save (esentially the persist()). **ex:** Book.insertAndSave([name:'xyz',isbn:'123']) Throws a [DomainException](https://github.com/9ci/grails-dao/blob/master/dao-plugin/src/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong

 **update(params)**:  calls the dao.update which does the bolier plate code you might find in a scaffolded controller. gets the instance base in the params.id, sets the params and calls the dao.save for it. **ex:** Book.update([id:11,name:'aaa']) Throws a (DomainException)[https://github.com/9ci/grails-dao/blob/master/dao-plugin/src/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong